Textualize/textual/docs/widgets/selection_list.md

 !!! tip "Added in version 0.27.0"

-A widget for showing a vertical list check boxes.
+A widget for showing a vertical list of selectable options.

 - [x] Focusable
 - [ ] Container